 Wider Coverage Options

-Group plans may include benefits such as maternity care, preventive services, mental health support, and coverage for pre-existing conditions.
+Group health plans may include benefits such as maternity care, preventive services, mental health support, and coverage for pre-existing conditions.
 These features are especially valuable for employees who may not qualify for similar benefits in individual markets.

 No Medical Underwriting in Many Cases